Here are some frequently asked questions about the KSM project.

 What impact has KSM had on the local business community?

 KSM Mining’s parent company Seabridge has relied upon the traditional knowledge of the Treaty and First Nations to avoid culturally sensitive areas.
-As a result of this engagement, significant design changes were made to reflect and accommodate aboriginal peoples’ observations and concerns.
+As a result of this engagement, significant design changes were made to reflect and accommodate indigenous peoples’ observations and concerns.

 Areas of archaeological potential have been screened by a licensed archaeologist, and Seabridge has procedures in place to address chance archaeological discoveries at KSM during work programs.
 Based on the archaeological baseline work completed at the site, Seabridge has introduced designs to avoid the areas in which archaeological finds have been identified.

-Since acquiring a 100 per cent stake in the KSM project in 2006, Seabridge has spent nearly $110 million in exploration, engineering and environmental work to move the project toward production.
-The estimated budget for 2012 is $25 million and approximately 80 per cent of spending to date has been in local communities across British Columbia.
+Since acquiring a 100 percent stake in the KSM project in 2006, To date, Seabridge has spent $313M on exploration, engineering and environmental work to move the Project forward.
+Approximately 80 percent of this spending has been in BC.
 Wherever possible, labour and services from northwest British Columbia are used.